 - Did not Find Domain: This typically means that the domain your mail is intended to, does not exist or shut down.

 These are main causes of getting an email bounce notification.
-Other causes include – mail is trapped in a routing loop, connection timed out or network error, domain’s internal issues like switching hosts, blocking of a certain type of IP addresses from recipient’s mail server, unknown or undefined reasons etc.
+Other causes include – mail is trapped in a routing loop, domain’s internal issues like switching hosts, blocking of a certain type of IP addresses from recipient’s mail server, unknown or undefined reasons, etc.

 How does the bounce notification work?